 Stephanie Spitz

-Stephanie Spitz received her MFA in Studio Art from Montclair State University and her BFA in Painting from Drake University.
-She explores the parallels between art making and home building through painting, drawing, video, and installation.
+As an artist, she explores the parallels between art making and home building through painting, drawing, video, and installation.
 She has exhibited internationally and in 2016 she was an artist-in-residence at the New Rochelle Downtown Artist Residency in conjunction with Residency Unlimited.
-She currently works as a Higher Education Administrator and Adjunct Professor in Montclair, New Jersey.

 Artist Statement